samerlahoud/pocketinternet/examples/demo1/lab-questions.md

 ## Connectivity

-- Test the connectivity between devices using ping and traceroute tools with IPv4 and IPv6 addresses.
+- Test the connectivity between hosts using ping and traceroute tools with IPv4 and IPv6 addresses.
 - Analyze the results.

 ## DNS

-- Analyze the contents of the `/etc/bind/dbp*` files.
+- Analyze the contents of the `/etc/bind/dbp*` files on the DNS server.
 - Connect to the host in POD-17.1, and configure the DNS server in `/etc/resolv.conf`.
 - Use `dig` or `host` commands to send DNS requests.
 Analyze the results.
 - Put the IPv6 address of the DNS server in the `/etc/resolv.conf` file.
 What is the impact of this configuration? (you can use tcpdump port 53 on the DNS server to capture DNS packets).